Why is this important?

 What do we do in this project?

 The Multi-use Procedure is a co-creation project between several stakeholders, including TKI wind op Zee, main players from the wind industry and the Community of Practice (CoP) Blue Innovation North Sea 2030.
-Noordzeeboerderij is project leader and content creator of this project.
-Smartland (Seaweed Platform community member) was asked to develop the Multi-Use Procedure visual.
+North Sea Farmers are project leader and content creator of this project.
+Smartland (member of North Sea Farmers) was asked to develop the Multi-Use Procedure visual.
 The project is commissioned by Topsector Energie & RVO.

 What are the results so far?

 The project has by now been completed and the Multi-Use Procedure is ready for you to use!
 You can download the visual below or follow the steps of the flowchart.
 These detailed steps carefully explain what a multi-user can do to get to a substantiated permit application.